Associate Fellows

 Main areas of expertise: Defence and security, UK defence policy, US defence policy, and sea power.

-Benedict Baxendale-Smith is a doctoral researcher at King’s College London in the Department of Defence Studies, researching the role of the maritime-air domain in the Indo-Pacific strategies of Australia, Canada and the United Kingdom.
+Benedict Baxendale-Smith is a doctoral researcher in the Department of Defence Studies at King’s College London, researching the role of the maritime-air domain in the Indo-Pacific strategies of Australia, Canada and the United Kingdom.
 In addition to working for a Member of Parliament, he has previously held a position at the Woodrow Wilson Centre in Washington, DC.
 He holds an MA in International Relations with distinction from Durham University.

 Stephen Booth